THE HARD TO REGULATE CAT

 Acromegaly results from an over-secretion of the pituitary hormone known as “growth hormone.”
 This hormone normally is responsible for one’s growth from infancy to adulthood.
 When adulthood is achieved, its secretion dramatically slows, bone growth plates close, and growth essentially stops.
 If for some reason, this hormone begins secreting again, growth resumes but not generally in normal proportions as the limb bones have closed their growth areas.

-One of the effects of growth hormone is causing the body tissues to become resistant to insulin by interfering with tissue insulin receptors.
-Animals with acromegaly are frequently diabetic.
+One of the effects of growth hormone is interference with tissue insulin receptors.
+This makes the tissues resistant to insulin and is the main reason why animals with acromegaly are frequently diabetic.

 The prognosis and treatment for acromegaly is very different between dogs and cats.
 Dogs generally develop acromegaly due to excess progesterone secretion (as would occur from an ovarian cyst).
 Canine patients are thus usually older unspayed females and spaying may be curative depending on the remaining ability of the pancreas to secrete insulin.